protestContest/Cassette/README.md

 A _map_ is a key-value map, known elsewhere as an _associative array_ or a _dictionary_.
 Maps can be written like this: `{foo: 1, bar: "ok"}` (commas optional).
 In this case, the keys are the symbols `:foo` and `:bar`.
 When creating maps like this, only symbols can be used as keys, but any value can be used as a key when using map functions like `Map.put`.
 Maps, like tuples and pairs, are persistent data structures.

-Pairs, tuples, binaries, and maps are _object types_: their data is stored in memory on the _heap_, and the values are references to that data.
+Pairs, tuples, binaries, and maps are _object types_: their data is stored in memory on the heap, and the values are references to that data.

 ## [Syntax](#syntax)